rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 - In your repo, create a folder called `.well-known`.
 - Inside `.well-known` create a file called `atproto-did`.
 The contents of this file should be the DID that you obtained by following the instructions in [this section](#obtain-your-at-protocol-did)

-### Change Your BlueSky Handle to Your Domain
+### Change Your Bluesky Handle to Your Domain

 #### For Domains and Subdomains

-Return to BlueSky and navigate to `Settings > Change handle` and click `I have my own domain`.
+Return to Bluesky and navigate to `Settings > Change handle` and click `I have my own domain`.

 Enter your desired handle (your domain) in the text field at the top.